emscripten-core/emscripten/site/source/docs/porting/guidelines/api_limitations.rst

 Emscripten supports *libc* file system functions and C/C++ code can be written in the normal way.

-Code run in a :ref:`browser environment <Emscripten-Browser-Environment>` is sandboxed, and does not have direct access to the local file system.
+Code run in a :ref:`browser environment <emscripten-runtime-environment>` is sandboxed, and does not have direct access to the local file system.
 Instead, Emscripten creates a virtual file system that may be preloaded with data or linked to URLs for lazy loading.
 This affects when synchronous file system functions can be called and how a project is compiled.
 See the :ref:`Filesystem-Guide` for more information.

 Application Main Loop